 STEP 1: CUT THE ROOF OPENING

 The first step will, of course, be to cut the opening to install your skylight.
 First, you’ll want to ensure you’ve got good weather for the day.
 The last thing you want to happen is for rain or wind to ruin this step.

 Then you will need to get on the roof to remove all the shingles at least 6 inches past each of those screw markers.
-Then, mark four straight chalk lines as a guide to using the circular saw to cut out the rectangle shape in the roof.
+Once the shingles are removed, mark four straight chalk lines as a guide to using the circular saw to cut out the rectangle shape in the roof.

 STEP 2: INSTALL THE FLASHING

 Next, install your flashing along the entire window sill.
 This creates the first barrier to prevent leaks.
-For proper installation, make sure to apply the self-adhesive flashing should go on each side, then cut to fold over the edge enough to create a barrier the width of the skylight sill.
+For proper installation, make sure to apply the self-adhesive flashing on each side, then cut to fold over the edge enough to create a barrier the width of the skylight sill.
 Nail the sheathing down on all sides using your roofing nailer.

 STEP 3: PLACE THE SKYLIGHT